Mullumbimby: Origins and name

 The name "Mullumbimby", meaning "small round hill", was given to the district by Aboriginal people.
 The name is derived from the Bandjalung-Yugambeh dialect mulubinba (possibly also pertaining to a native fern which grew in the vicinity).
 Although some sources claim this is because of the proximity of Mount Chincogan, however this mountain is likely too prominent in the landscape to fit the name.

 An alternative theory is that it refers to another smaller and rounder hill.
-Suggestions include a medium hill to the north of Left Bank road, on which the towns water tower is located, or a smaller hill on Coolamon Scenic Drive, situated on the Daly Family Farm, near the current golf course.
+Suggestions include a medium hill to the north of Left Bank road, on which the town's water tower is located, or a smaller hill on Coolamon Scenic Drive, situated on the Daly Family Farm, near the current golf course.
 This latter hill is possibly supported by the abundant grass flats which surrounded it, known as Mullumbimby Grass.

 Mullumbimby Grass are naturally open grass flats, presumably hunting grounds for the local Bundjalung people and they were later used by early European timber hunters to graze their bullock teams.
 The significance of this area lay not only in the feed it provided, but that some grasses in the naturally cleared area aided bullocks which had swallowed salt water when dragging timber into the surf for collection by nearby ships.